danishin/webrtc-automator/README.md

     - Sync webrtc library to the latest release branch

 3. Run `bin/webrtc/build_ios.sh arm`
-    - Build for ARMv7 & ARM64 iOS Device and spit out a fat binary.
+    - Build for ARMv7 & ARM64 iOS Device with **default deployment target of 8.0** and spit out a fat binary.
     - (If you want to support 32bit & 64bit simulators instead, run `bin/webrtc/build_ios.sh sim`)
     - (If you want to support both real device and simulator, run `bin/webrtc/build_ios.sh all`)